Table of Contents

 Any shed vendor can do large spans

 Large spans are not just bigger sheds.
-A wide clear-span peb structure India demands better detailing, tolerance control, and stronger site discipline.
+A wide clear-span PEB structure India demands better detailing, tolerance control, and stronger site discipline.
 Door openings, wind loads, and connection behaviour become more sensitive.
 When capability is assumed without proof, the risk shows up as fabrication mismatch, erection difficulty, or conservative redesign that inflates cost and time.

 Approvals are routine paperwork